Frederick Ferdinand Schafer Painting Catalog

 In January 1886, Schafer traveled to Los Angeles to sell paintings and to sketch local scenery.
 Newspapers reported his presence (and dismal sales) for at least two weeks.
 He returned to Los Angeles in December of that year for a longer visit that began that month with an exhibition followed by two auctions, one in December 1886 and a second in early February 1887.
 A half-dozen paintings of southern California scenes, including the cityscape Chinatown, Los Angeles, 1886 and at least two paintings of Mount Baldy, west of Los Angeles, may have came out of these trips.

-Newspaper notices and auction advertisements from 1884 through 1887 often said that the artist was about to depart for Europe.
-See, for example, mentions of an imminent departure for Europe in the San Francisco Evening Bulletin of 15 September 1884, the Los Angeles Daily Herald of 13 February 1886, the Los Angeles Daily Herald of 12 December 1886 (which also mentions a planned visit to Central America), and the Sacramento Daily Record-Union of 12 April 1887 (which anticipates his departure "…for Europe in a few days.")
+Newspaper notices and auction advertisements from 1884 through 1887 often claimed that the artist was about to depart for Europe.
+See, for example, mentions of an imminent departure in the San Francisco Evening Bulletin of 15 September 1884, again in (Victoria, British Columbia) The Daily Colonist of 13 June 1885, the (Portland, Oregon) Evening Telegram of 12 August 1885, the Los Angeles Herald of 13 February 1886, the Los Angeles Herald of 12 December 1886 (which also mentions a planned visit to Central America), and the Sacramento Daily Record-Union of 12 April 1887 (which anticipates his departure "…for Europe in a few days.")
 However, apart from these notices no evidence has yet surfaced of any such trip.

 Ventures farther inland